geotools/geotools/docs/user/library/coverage/oracle.rst

 Setup Oracle GeoRaster
 ^^^^^^^^^^^^^^^^^^^^^^

-Since this modules requires a coverage name, a table containing a column for the coverage name is needed.
+Since this module requires a coverage name, a table containing a column for the coverage name is needed.
 This table also needs a RASTER column for the image.
 The values for the coverage name must be unique.
 Of course, this table can have other additional columns.

 **One row in this table corresponds to one coverage**